What is platformOS?

 A human-friendly data serialization standard used in platformOS for setting properties in configuration files.
 To learn more, visit the Official YAML Documentation.

-To learn more about Liquid and how to use it in platformOS, check out our Liquid Documentation that includes an introduction for beginners, types, tags, filters, whitespace control, and detailed descriptions of platformOS-specific filters and tags — all of them demonstrated with examples.
+To learn more about Liquid and how to use it in platformOS, check out our Complete Guide to Liquid Markup in platformOS that includes an introduction for beginners, types, tags, filters, whitespace control, and detailed descriptions of platformOS-specific filters and tags — all of them demonstrated with examples.

 A query language used to communicate with our data storages.

-Check out platformOS code examples for GraphQL terms in our GraphQL glossary, and see detailed descriptions of queries, mutations, objects, scalars, interfaces, enums, and input objects in our GraphQL Documenation.
+Check out platformOS code examples for GraphQL terms in our GraphQL glossary, and find detailed descriptions of queries, mutations, objects, scalars, interfaces, enums, and input objects in our GraphQL Documenation.

 To help you quickly develop GraphQl queries, we provide a GraphiQL graphical user interface through the pos-cli.
 GraphiQL is a GraphQL editor with autocomplete and live docs that helps you structure GraphQL queries correctly.